gabbasb/SMEA/README.md

 g) When Bob wants to read messages from Alice, he first decrypts MEK_R using his private key, to get SK.
 h) Bob then decrypts message sent by Alice using SK.

-The database schema is as follows:
+The PostgreSQL schema is as follows:

   CREATE SCHEMA smea;
   CREATE TABLE smea.tbl_users(